 Maine Coons are fascinated by water, and can often be found patting the water in their water bowl, or even going for a quick swim in the pool!

 If you choose to bathe your Maine Coon, make sure not to wash them with cat shampoo more than once a month.
 It is likely that too-frequent shampooing may strip the naturally produced oils from a Maine Coons skin.
 These oils are important in producing the cat its luscious, soft, long-haired fur (source 1).

 This hypoallergenic shampoo is great for cats, particularly those with allergies, or sensitive skin.
 Available on Amazon (click here).

-Alternatively, if you don’t mind spend a few pounds more, this cat shampoo and conditioner smells absolutely amazing.
+Alternatively, if you don’t mind spending a few pounds more, this cat shampoo and conditioner smells absolutely amazing.